By using our website, you agree to the use of cookies as described in our Cookie Policy

 Professional Life Coach

-Grief, often thought of because of the death of a loved one, can be related to divorce/breakup, change of living circumstances, children moving out, change of job, changes in health, loved ones with disabilities, being the family/friend of someone living with addiction, loss of pet, loss of trust, loss of safety, and over 40 life experiences that we often don’t think are related to grief.
+Grief, often thought of because of the death of a loved one, can be related to divorce/breakup, change of living circumstances, change of job, changes in health (yourself or a loved one), recovering from addiction, a loved one living with addiction, loss of pet, loss of trust/safety, to just name a few.
+More than 43 types of life experiences are forms of grief that often go unrecognized or are mistaken for something else.

 "The Cave You Fear to Enter Holds the Treasure You Seek"